kpanic/carry/README.md

 ```

 This is usually useful when having a decoded payload from json (a map) and
-we want to convert to an Elixir `struct.
+we want to convert to an Elixir `struct`.

 ### Credits